 At first glance, the kitchen can’t quite keep up with the rest.
 It is often not used by the tenants themselves, Gabriel Stucki explains.
 Most of them have butlers who do everything, including the cooking.
 That’s why, he says, it’s also important that the residence includes many additional bedrooms for staff and visiting guests.
 In this case, there are three bedrooms.
 They are found on the lower level of the maisonette, without a lake view, except for the Master Bedroom.

 The rent is high-priced, Gabriel Stucki admits.
 But if you compare the amount, at 1200 francs per square meter, the residence is much cheaper than comparable high-end apartments.
 In Zug or Zurich, one pays 1700 francs for the square meter.
 In addition, there are already three interested parties who have come forward, says Gabriel Stucki.
 A contract signature is imminent.

 The hotel rents out 22 residences, 16 of which are currently rented out, with rents ranging from 5,000 to 25,000 francs per month.
-Lake view is, of course, more expensive than city view.
+The lake view is, of course, more expensive than the city view.
 Some of these residences would not even be advertised.
 For example, the three lovers’ residences.
 The demand for them is so great that there are waiting lists.
 The tenants come from all countries.
 The first tenants are Swiss, followed by Americans, Norwegians, Germans, and French.

 Tenants stay for a year in the most expensive rental apartment in Switzerland